Rocky Balboa: Rocky V (1990)

 His only remaining asset is the now-closed Mickey's Gym, which had been willed by Mickey to Robert, making it virtually untouchable by the IRS.
 After selling their mansion and auctioning some of their belongings, Rocky and the family now return to the old neighborhood, moving back into Adrian and Paulie's old house in South Philadelphia.
 Rocky reopens Mickey's Gym as a means of income, while Adrian returns to work at the J&M Tropical Fish pet shop, where she was employed during the time she first met Rocky.
-Rocky asks Adrian, "Did we ever leave this place?".
-One day, Rocky meets a young ruffian boxer from Oklahoma named Tommy Gunn (Tommy Morrison) and begins training him.
+Rocky asks Adrian, "Did we ever leave this place?"

+Rocky meets a young ruffian boxer from Oklahoma named Tommy Gunn (Tommy Morrison) and begins training him.
 Tommy slowly becomes an excellent fighter, but suffers from constantly being put in Rocky's shadow; he is nicknamed "Rocky's Robot" by the media.
 As Rocky is training Tommy, he becomes so distracted that he ends up neglecting Robert.
 On Christmas Eve, Tommy visits the Balboa residence and tells Rocky he wants to team up with Duke, but Rocky explains that dealing with Duke would be a dirty business.
 Tommy regrets being Rocky's protégé, drives off in a huff, and leaves him for good.
 Adrian attempts to comfort Rocky, but Rocky's frustration boils over.
 After they reconcile, Rocky meets Robert and they finally pick up the pieces.

 Rocky is still anxious as he watches the match with Tommy facing off against Union Cane on television with Paulie.
 As the match starts out small, Rocky begins to emote through the first couple of seconds of the fight as Cane becomes effective in hurting Tommy.
 As Tommy begins to make his adjustments as Rocky taught him, Rocky then mirrors his punches on a punching bag, which leaves his family concerned.
 Tommy wins the world heavyweight title from Union Cane by knockout.
 Visibly proud of Tommy, Rocky is surprised that Tommy credited his success to Duke instead of Rocky.
 However, Tommy is booed and ridiculed in the press conference, since he had never gone up against a "real contender" he is not regarded as a real champion or heir to the belt.
 This motivates Tommy, with prodding from Duke, to publicly challenge Rocky to a fight.

 While Rocky is at a local bar, Tommy steps in and insults Rocky.
 Paulie insults Tommy back and is sucker-punched by Tommy.
 Rocky confronts Tommy and challenges him by saying "you knocked him down, why don't you try knocking me down?".
 When Duke intervenes and says that Tommy "only fights in the ring", Rocky explains to him that his "ring's outside".
 As both fighters head to the alley, Duke tries to persuade Tommy to not fight a street fighter, but Tommy squares upon him, saying that he does not own him and wants his respect.